rocky-linux/documentation/docs/desktop/gnome/decibels.md

 ## Introduction

-Decibels is an app that plays audio files.
+Decibels is an application that plays audio files.
 Its user-friendly interface makes uploading and playing your favorite song(s) and recordings of lectures, project ideas, and other files easy.

 ## Assumptions